Also known as: Stutsbury, John

 John Stuchbury of Hinton-in-the-Hedges (1835-1914) age 74: Sharp wrote ‘Stutsbury’ but it was consistently ‘Stuchbury’ in all records.
 Hinton-in-the-Hedges village is 3 miles W of Brackley in South Northants.
 Sharp had two problems with the dances from the Brackley area – first he had trouble obtaining the relevant morris tunes and secondly he was unsure whether Hinton and Brackley dances were one and the same or whether they were independent traditions.
 Interviews that he conducted in Sept 1922 at nearby villages of Dadford, Maids Moreton, Westbury and Tingewick (Folk Dance Notes 4/88,89) convinced him that it was the Brackley side that had the biggest reputation and the strongest history.
 Men from surrounding villages knew the Brackley dances and even joined in the set when the Brackley side passed through their village on their way to Stowe House at Whitsuntide.
 In the end Sharp published 6 set dances and 1 jig all under the name of ‘Brackley’ dances in Morris Book 3 (2nd ed 1924).

 Subsequently, however, Fred Hamer of Bedford Morris men interviewed old Brackley dancers and came to the conclusion that some dances really did belong to Hinton-in-the-Hedges and Lionel Bacon in his Morris Handbook (1974) concurred with this (pp201-206).
 These dances were in fact the ones collected from John Stuchbury on 13 Jan 1910 as follows: Shooting (FT2435), Lads a Bunchum (FT2436), Bacca Pipes Jig (FT2437) and Getting Upstairs (FT2438).
 It has been suggested that Stuchbury was a Brackley man who had gone off to teach a new Hinton side.
 This was not the case.
 John was born and lived his whole life in Hinton.
-Perhaps he was a regular member of the Brackley side but there was a falling out (it happens):
+Probably Stuchbury danced with both sides anyway.

 He was baptised on 28/6/1835 at Hinton, 2nd of 3 sons of John Stuchbury Snr, an agricultural labourer and his wife Elizabeth.
 He married Eliza Stowe from nearby Evenley village in October qr 1855 (3b 15) and they raised 8 children in Hinton - none were born in Brackley.
 John was a shepherd in 1861 and then an agricultural labourer at all censuses till 1911.
 He died in October qr 1914 (Banbury reg 3a 1256).